Silent Recordings

 Catalogue Number RRR40

-Frenzee, the new Rouseabout album & the band's 5th, is a ripper-roaring collection and features some mighty guest artists including George Washingmachine, Adrian Keating, Rosemary Byron, Adrian Bent, Nadia Kelvin, Michelle Kelly on fiddles, Willy Qua on saxophone and drums, Shane Flew and Peter Kennard on percussion , Andrew Clermont on mandolin and fiddle, Anthony Donahue on electric bass, Ben Little, Liz Frencham and Michael Vidale on upright bass and John Conley and Steve Elphick on double bass, Margaret Lindsay and Mark Bonetti on cellos, Ian Simpson on banjo, Angela Lindsay and Derek Davies on violas, Matt Hanley and John Blenkhorn on guitars.
+Frenzee, the band's 5th album, is a ripper-roaring collection and features some mighty guest artists including George Washingmachine, Adrian Keating, Rosemary Byron, Adrian Bent, Nadia Kelvin, Michelle Kelly on fiddles, Willy Qua on saxophone and drums, Shane Flew and Peter Kennard on percussion , Andrew Clermont on mandolin and fiddle, Anthony Donahue on electric bass, Ben Little, Liz Frencham and Michael Vidale on upright bass and John Conley and Steve Elphick on double bass, Margaret Lindsay and Mark Bonetti on cellos, Ian Simpson on banjo, Angela Lindsay and Derek Davies on violas, Matt Hanley and John Blenkhorn on guitars.

 Track Listing: